We're an affiliate

 This will help to take away the main reason why the dog would want to clean their private parts in the first place.

-Why do dogs lick their privates?
-This is a normal behavior in dogs that serve to clean their genital areas and relieve the skin from itching and irritation.
+A dog licking their privates is a normal behavior in dogs that serves to clean their genital areas and relieve the skin from itching and irritation.

 A few wipes are enough to satisfy your dog’s instincts to lick the privates.
-Excessive licking might cause inflammation around the skin and it could also be a sign of an underlying medical condition.
+However, excessive licking might cause inflammation around the skin and it could also be a sign of an underlying medical condition.

 Make sure to clean your dog frequently and provide them with enough physical and mental stimulation to keep their tongue away from the urogenital area.